Pree46/Sonolite/README.md

 2. Open the project in Android Studio
     - Run the app on emulator or Android device.
     - Ensure model files are correctly stored in assets or app directory.
-3. Run Flask API locally or host it.
+3. Run Flask API locally.

 ## 🚀 Future Enhancements